scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Hop Field (HF)**: As they traverse the network, path segment construction beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
 In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.

 **Info Field (INF)**: Each path segment construction beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

+**Ingress Border Router**: A router processing packets entering an AS, as seen from the direction of travel of the SCION packet.

 **Interface Identifier (Interface ID)**: A 16-bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes, with each interface belonging to one border router.
 Hop fields describe the traversal of an AS by a pair of interface IDs (the ingress and egress interfaces).
 The Interface ID MUST be unique within each AS.
 Interface ID 0 is not a valid identifier as implementations MAY use it as the "unspecified" value.